 Governments frequently employ MPS as a crucial factor in formulating fiscal policies aimed at influencing economic activity.
 For instance, during economic recessions or slowdowns, policymakers might implement tax cuts or increase public spending to enhance consumer spending.

 On the contrary, when faced with inflation or excessive economic growth, policymakers may opt to increase taxes or reduce government spending to temper the economy.
-Higher taxes decrease disposable income, leading to a rise in MPS and a decrease in consumption, which helps control inflationary pressures.
+Higher taxes decrease disposable income, thus leading to a rise in MPS and a decrease in consumption, which helps control inflationary pressures.